akeneo/pim-docs/developer_guide/installation/installation_workstation.rst

 Installation
 ============

-This document provides a step by step instructions to install the PIM on development workstations based on Ubuntu 12.10, 13.10 or 14.04.
+This document provides step by step instructions to install the PIM on development workstations based on Ubuntu 12.10, 13.10 or 14.04.

 The following instructions have been tested on fresh installations of Ubuntu 12.10, 13.10 and 14.04.
 The main difference between the distribution is the PHP version used (PHP 5.4 for Ubuntu 12.10 and PHP 5.5 for Ubuntu 13.10 and 14.04).